andreighervan/py-numpy/README.md

 Example:

-You are given a space separated list of numbers.
-Your task is to print a reversed NumPy array with the element type float.
+You are given a space separated list of numbers. print a reversed NumPy array with the element type float.

 Input Format